-The liability for unrecognized tax benefits was zero as of October 1, 2021 and \$0.3 million as of October 2, 2020 and September 27, 2019.
+The liability for unrecognized tax benefits was zero as of September 30, 2022 and October 1, 2021, and \$0.3 million as of October 2, 2020.
 During the fiscal year ending October 1, 2021, we reported a reduction of \$0.3 million in unrecognized tax benefits due to closure of the related audit periods.
-The full reduction in unrecognized tax benefits reduced our income tax expense.
+During the fiscal year ending September 30, 2022, we reported no change in unrecognized tax benefits.

-A summary of the fiscal tax years that remain subject to examination, as of October 1, 2021, for the Company's significant tax jurisdictions are:
+A summary of the fiscal tax years that remain subject to examination, as of September 30, 2022, for the Company's significant tax jurisdictions are:

-Jurisdiction Subject to Examination United State es-federal Fiscal Year 2018 - forward United State es-various states Fiscal Year 2017 - forward Ireland Fiscal Year 2016 - forward
+Jurisd Fiscal Years ction Subject to Examination United States-federal Fiscal Year 2018 - forward United States-various states Fiscal Year 2017 - forward Ireland Fiscal Year 2017 - forward